paulmach/go.geo/README.md

 	p2 := p1.Clone().SetY(30)
 	p1.Equals(p2) // == false

-This conventions puts extra load on the programmer,
-but tests showed making a copy every time was significantly slower.
+These conventions put extra load on the programmer, but tests showed that making a copy every time was significantly slower.
 So, **remember to explicitly Clone() your objects**.

 ## Examples